 Intro to communities of practice The term “community of practice” is of relatively recent coinage, even though the phenomenon it refers to is age-old.
 The concept has turned out to provide a useful perspective on knowing and learning.
 A growing number of people and organizations in various sectors are now focusing on communities of practice as a key to improving their performance.This brief and general introduction examines what communities of practice are and why researchers and practitioners in so many different contexts find them useful as an approach to knowing and learning.
 What are communities of practice?
 Note that this definition allows for, but does not assume, intentionality: learning can be the reason the community comes together or an incidental outcome of member’s interactions.
 Not everything called a community is a community of practice.
 The domain: A community of practice is not merely a club of friends or a network of connections between people.
 What do communities of practice look like?
 Organizations.

+10 Predictions for Personalized Learning for 2013 The main change that will happen in teaching and learning in 2013 will be about empowerment.
+Teachers and learners will be more empowered to take charge of their learning.
+We will see this through the evidence they share as they learn.
+Connected Learners: Teachers and learners of all ages are connecting more than ever.
+Evidence of Learning: Assessment will look different in 2013.
 How to Infuse Digital Literacy Throughout the Curriculum So how are we doing on the push to teach “digital literacy” across the K12 school spectrum?
 From my perspective as a school-based technology coach and history teacher, I’d say not as well as we might wish – in part because our traditional approach to curriculum and instruction wants to sort everything into its place.
 Digital literacy is defined as “the ability to effectively and critically navigate, evaluate, and create information using a range of digital technologies.”
 Many educational and business professional cite is as a critical 21st century skill.
 Even so, many schools have struggled to adapt it into their curriculum.
 This is often because most institutions already have rigorous, established curricula with little wiggle room – and this is especially true in schools subject to state and federal testing.
 Evaluating online content is a research skill For example, when my students do research in US History, they are not only allowed but encouraged to use online content.